TomMiksch/RankingSystem/README.md

 `from urllib2 import urlopen`

 That's it so far!
-It'll print the rankings.
+It'll print the rankings to a csv.
 A lot is planned but again, it's garbage

 Current (simple) calculation puts Clemson first, UConn last, and Iowa ahead of everyone they should be ahead of.
 I may call this a complete system now.